vedranbe/simplevote/README.md

 ## Installation

-Download "simplevote" from release and unpack it to folder in /wp-content/plugins.
+Downloaad release and unpack "simplevote" folder to /wp-content/plugins.
 After that you just have to activate it.

 ## Preview